The Heavens Move According to the Song of the Angels

 Johannes advocated that this 'celestial imprint' was more important in divining a person's astrological fortunes and future than the traditional readings on zodiac signs and planetary houses.
 Claiming that the 'resonance' was "the vital power of the human being that is ignited at birth, there glows that remembered image..."

-One chart used for divining the celestial imprint for
+One chart used for divining the celestial imprint for Johannes Kepler using his birthdate to derive his soulsong.

 The music of the spheres is more than just some vain allegory that lucked out on its astrological plotting matching a harmonic scale.
 Rarely emphasized, even in modern science education, because this theory is more supernaturally inclined than just precise astronomical distance measurements and motions, the concept of universal harmony of the cosmos breaks through all the bullshit of organized chaos coming together, as explained by evolutionist science theory.
 The Music of the Spheres is something that is divinely inspired and exalts the design of Creator over an oblivion-zen, jigsaw puzzle assembling itself.

-he Kepler space telescope can accurately measure the sizes and ages of stars five times better than any other method just by "listening" to the sounds they make."
+Kepler space telescope can accurately measure the sizes and ages of stars five times

+star looks like based on previous studies of stars using the same measuring techniques.
 Kepler's Music of the Spheres can actually be performed in real time: using Kepler's formulas, but the entire composition would take 30 years to perform.
 We wonder if anyone has attempted to run the composition on any digital recorder and put it on compressed time so that people can get samples off the most unusually inspired, yet one of the most precise method of astrology and astrophysics ever put together.